 Acrylic Skins: An acrylic skin is simply any variety of acrylic paint or medium poured over a repellent surface, cheap thin plastic sheeting has worked best for me.
 Let it dry and voila you have a skin.

 Other Supports: Without going too far into boring detail it turns out acrylic paint will not adhere to certain plastics…like the sheeting seen below.
 This sheeting is wonderful for making acrylic skins.
-If you want to work on a transparent surface here is what I’ve found works.
+If you want to work on a transparent surface here is what I’ve found works best.

 #1 – Plexiglas – Plexiglas is made from poured acrylic.
-Acrylic paint with adhere to this surface beautifully and there are no archival or clarity issues to worry about other than some yellowing over time.
-You can also build panels and other shapes using acrylic solvents.
+Acrylic paint will adhere to this surface beautifully and there are no archival or clarity issues to worry about other than yellowing.
+(Make sure not to expose works to extreme hot or cool temperatures) You can also build panels and other shapes using acrylic solvents.
 These solvents are more toxic and require good ventilation.
-Rather than gluing pieces together the solvent dissolves the acrylic creating a bond more akin to welding then gluing.
-I’ve discovered the best information on this process from aquarium professionals.
+Rather than gluing pieces together the solvent dissolves the plastic creating a bond more akin to welding.
+The best resources for more information on this process come from aquarium professionals.
 Most fish tanks these days are made from plexiglas.

-#2 – Vinyl – You can purchase vinyl fabric in any number of colors as well as clear.
+#2 – Vinyl – You can purchase vinyl fabric in clear and any number of other colors.
 Acrylic paint bonds well to this surface but evidently causes archival issues over time.
 Most flexible plastics contain plasticizers to keep the plastic pliable.
 These can degrade the acrylic paint over time.

 “Vinyl materials leach plasticizers and are not typically thought of as being very archival.
 These plasticizers also migrate into acrylics and in turn cause them to become sticky/tacky.”

--Excerpt from a response email sent to me by Golden
+-Excerpt from a response email sent to me from Golden

 More Resources & Materials: